tendermint/spec/rfc/006-backfill-blocks.md

 - Applications need to be careful about adjusting the retain height too frequently as this will put extra load on the network.
-- Statesync is will be slower.
+- Statesync will be slower as more processing is required.

 ### Neutral